Thin polytopes: Lattice polytopes with vanishing local $h^*$-polynomial: Introduction

 \section{Introduction}

 In this paper we propose to investigate {\em thin polytopes}: lattice polytopes with vanishing local $h^*$-polynomials.
-Local $h^*$-polynomials are also called $l^*$-polynomials or $\tilde{S}$-polynomials.
+Local $h^*$-polynomials are also called $\ell^*$-polynomials or $\tilde{S}$-polynomials.
 In the case of lattice simplices, they equal the so-called box polynomial, see Example~\ref{ex:simplex}.
 Thin simplices were first defined in the context of regular $A$-determinants and $A$-discri\-minants by Gelfand, Kapranov and Zelevinsky \cite[11.4.B]{GKZ94} as those lattice simplices whose Newton numbers are zero, see Remark~\ref{rem:gkz}.
 As has been noted in \cite{GKZ94}, ``a classification of thin lattice simplices seems to be an interesting problem in the geometry of numbers.''
 In this paper, we extend this endeavor to thin lattice polytopes, which we throughout refer to for simplicity as thin polytopes.
 Our main results are a complete classification of thin polytopes up to dimension $3$ (Theorem~\ref{thm:3d}) and a characterization of thin Gorenstein polytopes in any dimension (Theorem~\ref{thm:main}).
 The latter relies crucially on a recent non-negativity result by Katz and Stapledon \cite[Theorem~6.1]{Katz2016Local}.
-As a consequence, we answer some questions posed by Borisov, Schepers and the last named author.
+As a consequence, we solve the original problem of \cite{GKZ94} in these two cases and answer questions posed by Borisov, Schepers and the last named author that came up in the investigation of stringy $E$-polynomials of Gorenstein polytopes.

-We also hope that this paper is a step in bringing renewed interest to the study of the local $h^*$-polynomial as a fundamental invariant of a lattice polytope with manifold fruitful connections as pioneered in the work of Stanley \cite{Stanley1992Subdivisions}, Karu \cite{Karu08}, Batyrev, Borisov, Mavlyutov \cite{batyrev2008combinatorial, BorisovMavlyutov}, Schepers \cite{Schepers2012Stringy, NS13}, and Katz, Stapledon \cite{Katz2016Local}.
+We also hope that this paper leads to renewed interest in the study of the local $h^*$-polynomial as a fundamental invariant of a lattice polytope with many fruitful connections as pioneered in the work of Stanley \cite{Stanley1992Subdivisions}, Karu \cite{Karu08}, Batyrev, Borisov, Mavlyutov \cite{batyrev2008combinatorial, BorisovMavlyutov}, Schepers \cite{Schepers2012Stringy, NS13}, and Katz, Stapledon \cite{Katz2016Local}.